LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 ```
 <br>

-The output shows we would now need 1,050 observations.
+The output shows we would now need 1,050 observations!
 Our sample size in our Seattle data, however, is of similar size, and accordingly, we did detect this small but statistically significant (i.e. generalisable) difference!

 The power calculation processes are similar for other types of test.
 You can always explore the help functions (type `?` in front of the function, like `? pwr.t.test()` in the console, for example) to find out the slight variations.
 And now you can confidently answer questions like how many people will you need to survey in order to detect different effect sizes.